DeltaIC/Utilipi/README.md

 Overview
 ---

 This board is design to fit on a raspberry and permit multiple features.
 It main use is for prototyping since the board is large.
-This is work in progress, i will update the openhardware web page when i could.

-**Most of the features has been tested**
+**All the features has been tested**

 Github : https://github.com/NathanB49/Utilipi